 The advantage of boring out the interior instead of splitting the agave is that the strength, integrity, and curves of the stalk are preserved.
 Although the method I use to bore out and sand the interior is time consuming, I strongly believe that the sound quality is superior.

-The next step is the sealing of inside using an extremely strong epoxy resin.
+The next step is attaching a wooden mouthpiece with various domestic and exotic tone woods and sealing the inside with an extremely strong epoxy resin.
 I then strip the thin bark from the outside of the stalk and sand the entire exterior to bring out the character of the stalk.
-This is followed by the final finishing of the exterior with epoxy resin and the didge is ready to be played.
+This is followed by the final finishing of the exterior with either an epoxy resin or a french polish using an organic shellac that I make myself.
+After all these steps the didgeridoo is finally ready to play.